Lead in Blood of Average Americans Causes Heart Attacks and Strokes

 What is the best test for finding lead in your body?

 What is most troubling is that blood tests underestimate the level of lead and heavy metals in the blood.
 This is because blood levels only detect lead while it is being transported, and does not measure lead where it resides in our cells.
 Measuring blood levels would be like trying to measue the population of Portland by counting the number of cars on I-5.
-At CTM, we measure your tissue burden of heavy metals through what is called a urine heavy metal challenge, where chelating compounds are given intravenously, which binds on to tissue heavy metals and causes them to leave the body through the urine.
+At Oregon Regenerative Medicine, we measure your tissue burden of heavy metals through what is called a urine heavy metal challenge, where chelating compounds are given intravenously, which binds on to tissue heavy metals and causes them to leave the body through the urine.

 How do small amounts of heavy metals cause heart disease?